 The RICS – Royal Institution of Chartered Surveyors – expect their regulated surveyors to follow strict rules of conduct.
 These rules of conduct insist that RICS members have a Complaints Handling Procedure (known as a CHP) to deal with grievances against their firm.

-If you have asked for a copy of their CHP, keep a copy of your request, whether it was by letter (send by recorded delivery), email (get a delivery receipt) or make a note of the date that you called the company and who you spoke to.
+If you have asked for a copy of their CHP it's important to keep a copy of your request, whether it was by letter (send by recorded delivery), email (get a delivery receipt) or by phone (make a note of the date that you called the company and who you spoke to).

 RICS require that your complaint is handled by a designated complaints manager or by a senior member of the firm.
 These individuals should try to resolve your complaint.

 The Chartered Surveyor firm should let you know which ombudsman scheme they have forwarded your complaint to so that you can stay informed of its progress.